bagustris/DL_PdM/README.md

-# Deep Learning and Its Applications to Machine Health Monitoring
+# Deep Learning for Predictive Maintenance

 This module contains the code used in our survey paper: [Deep Learning and Its Applications to Machine Health Monitoring](https://www.researchgate.net/publication/311839720_Deep_Learning_and_Its_Applications_to_Machine_Health_Monitoring_A_Survey).
-It has been accepted by [Mechanical Systems and Signal Processing](https://www.journals.elsevier.com/mechanical-systems-and-signal-processing).
-Pls find the newest version there.
+It has been published in [Mechanical Systems and Signal Processing](https://linkinghub.elsevier.com/retrieve/pii/S0888327018303108).
+This version is [my edit](https://github.com/bagustrius) to keep the code run in Python 3.6 and Tensorflow 1.15.5.

 ## Table of Contents